A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Methods

+where, $\lambda_{\text{min}}^{\text{block}}$ is the minimum non-zero eigenvalue of $A_\tau^TA_\tau$ for all $\tau$. \end{proof} The above theorem establishes that a relatively small non-zero regularization parameter $\mu$ ensures stable convergence even when any of the blocks in the given system of equations is numerically rank deficient.
+Though a relatively smaller $\mu$ provides the expected reduction of error as outlined in \autoref{thm:err_bound}, a very small $\mu$ can be ineffective.
+We use $\mu=1e-6 \times$ \text(number of rows in a block) in our experiments that are described in the later sections.
+We now show that using a residual based dynamic block of equations for updating the iterative solution can also help to obtain faster convergence in general.

-\begin{theorem} In \cref{algo:roar-bk}, when $\tilde{\lambda} $ is sufficiently small, updating the solution $x_t$ with respect to a block containing $\left\lfloor\frac{m}{k}\right\rfloor$ rows that contribute the most to the residual, reduces the upper and lower bounds of the error thus improving convergence in general. \end{theorem} \begin{proof} When $\tilde{\lambda}$ is sufficiently small, the update rule at \cref{algo:roar-bk} reduces to :
+\begin{theorem} In Algorithm \autoref{algo:roar-bk}, when $\mu$ is sufficiently small, updating the solution $x_t$ with respect to a block containing $\left\lfloor\frac{m}{k}\right\rfloor$ rows that contribute the most to the residual, reduces the upper and lower bounds of the error thus improving convergence in general. \end{theorem} \begin{proof} When $\mu$ is sufficiently small, the update rule in \autoref{algo:roar-bk} reduces to :

 Thus, where, $U=A_\tau^\dagger A_\tau$.
 We know that $U^T=U$ and $U^2=U$.
 Thus, U is an orthogonal projection matrix, and so is $(I-U)$.
 Thus,